 Excuse #1 – “It’s been X amount of months and my bench has gone nowhere!”

-Answer – you need to learn to program better.
-You have to learn how to use sub-max training and some heavier singles in your training while still allowing for good and bad days.
-This is exactly what the 5/3/1 program and the PL version of the program is all about.
+– you need to learn to program better.
+You have to learn how to use sub-max training learn the proper sequence of training cycles, gain some muscle mass and get a good base of general strength.
+You also need to learn how to take advantage of good days and still have productive "bad" days. and some heavier singles in your training while still allowing for good and bad days.
 Having a simple program that allows you to figure out what really works is essential.

 Scrapping everything is the worst idea you can do – then you’ll never know which new thing actually works.
 So have a good “base” program and make sure it is flexible enough to add/subtract things to without losing the identity of the program.